Sears Modern Homes

-Sears Modern Homes were homes sold primarily through mail order catalog by Sears, Roebuck and Co., an American retailer.
+Sears Modern Homes were houses sold primarily through mail order catalog by Sears, Roebuck and Co., an American retailer.

-From 1908 to 1942, Sears sold more than 70,000 of these houses in North America, by the company's count.
-Sears Modern Homes were purchased primarily by customers in East Coast and Midwest states, but have been located as far south as Florida, as far west as California, and as far north as Alaska and Canada.
-No comprehensive list of their locations exists.
+From 1908 to 1942, Sears sold more than 70,000 of these houses in North America.
+Sears Modern Homes were purchased primarily by customers in East Coast and Midwest states but have been located as far south as Florida, as far west as California, and as far north as Alaska and Canada.
+No complete record of their locations was left by Sears when they closed the Modern Homes program but current-day researchers are compiling a database of those that have been found so far and the list continues to grow.

 Sears Modern Homes offered more than 370 designs in a wide range of architectural styles and sizes over the line's 34-year history.
-Many included the latest technology available to house buyers in the early part of the twentieth century, such as central heating, indoor plumbing, telephone, and electricity.
+Most included the latest comforts and conveniences available to house buyers in the early part of the twentieth century, such as central heating, indoor plumbing, telephone, and electricity.

 Primarily shipped via railroad boxcars, these kits included most of the materials needed to build a house.
 Once delivered, many of these houses were assembled by the new homeowner, relatives, friends and neighbors, in a fashion similar to the traditional barn-raisings of farming families.
 Other homeowners relied on local carpenters or contractors to assemble the houses.
 In some cases, Sears provided construction services to assemble the homes.
 Some builders and companies purchased houses directly from Sears to build as model homes, speculative homes, or homes for customers or employees.
+Although most shipments came by rail, newspaper advertisements in the late 1920s and early 1930s showed Sears offering truck delivery to buyers living within a 35 mi radius of their Newark, New Jersey, plant and their Norwood, Ohio, Sash & Door company.